Current project status

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

-Our consultation is now open.
+We are currently analysing consultation responses.
 This page is also available in Welsh by clicking the link below.

 A new Planning Code for Wales: comprehensive, but simpler